How to Encourage Work-Life Balance for Employees

 A favorite example involves a New York City online publishing company that allows employees to telecommute two days a week.
 With employees living in Brooklyn, New Jersey, and all over the other boroughs, this company policy saves employees hundreds of hours of commuting time and expense.
 It also enables them to have additional time for all of life's needs.

 Offer Paid Time off (PTO)

-Offer PTO in lieu of traditional paid sick leave, paid personal days and paid vacation.
+Offer PTO instead of traditional paid sick leave, paid personal days, and paid vacation.
 A paid time off (PTO) approach treats employees like adults who are capable of making decisions about how, when, and why to use the paid time off supplied by the employer.
 In a PTO system, neither employers nor employees need to worry about accounting for how the time off was spent.
-This eliminates confusion and the need for additional policies such as defining what constitutes a sick day.
+It eliminates confusion and the need for additional policies, such as defining what constitutes a sick day.
 Yes, there are downsides to PTO, but not in terms of work balance.

 Allow Only Limited Carryover of PTO Into Another Calendar Year

 If the goal of paid time off is to encourage employees to do just that—take time off—paying employees for the time is counterproductive.
 Even if employees want to donate the value of their paid time off to a charity or a coworker who has used his or her time up for valid reasons, these actions do not encourage the work balance and rejuvenation that your employees need.

 Model the Work-Life Balance Yourself

 Managers and senior managers need to model the work balance they’d like to encourage their employees to exhibit.
 When a manager uses PTO to take a vacation yet responds to email as if she is in the office, this sends a powerful message to employees about whether they need to do email while on vacation.
 The actions of senior leaders are heard and observed by employees.
 When a senior manager calls in for unimportant meetings while out-of-the-office, employees get the message.
 It affects their personal choices for work and life balance.